 Preparing your Newborn for the Great Outdoors

-While you love your time at home with your newborn, cabin fever can quickly kick in.
+While you love your time at home with your newborn, sometimes you want to head outside to enjoy the sunshine, go for a walk, or visit your favorite beach.
 Thankfully, a change of scenery and fresh air can benefit both you and your baby.
-Even brief periods outdoors can ease your cooped-up restlessness.

 Staying near your home allows you to easily go inside if your baby is overly fussy, hungry, or needs a diaper change.
 When you’re confident with a brief outing, plan a longer excursion to a park or meet a friend for coffee or frozen yogurt.

-Use the following tips to help make this a positive experience for you and your new baby.
+Use the following tips to help make your first outdoor excursion a positive and sun-safe experience for you and your new baby.

 Check the Weather

 Choose a day your baby can’t overheat or chill quickly.
 Infants can’t regulate their body temperatures well yet.
 If the outdoor temperature is too hot or too cold, wait for a better day to go out.
-Plan to go outdoors before 10 am or after 4 pm when UV rays aren’t as harsh.
-If you venture out during dawn or dusk hours, use a mesh covering to shield your newborn from biting and stinging insects.
+Plan to go outdoors before 10 am or after 4 pm when the sun's UV rays aren’t as harsh.
+If you venture out during dawn or dusk hours, use a baby blanket to keep your little one cool and safe from bugs.

 Watch for Overheating

 If the weather is moderately warm, a stroller will keep your baby cooler than using a carrier.
 You and your baby will both feel hot quickly and get dehydrated using a carrier.
-If you start perspiring while outdoors, your baby may be overheating as well.
+If you start perspiring outdoors, your baby may also be overheating.
 It may be time to cool off inside when your infant becomes overly fussy or cries.

 Avoid Direct Sun